Health Library

 • Consider a shorter haircut before the hair begins to fall out.
 This can make the adjustment to the hair loss easier.

 • If you have questions about a wig, ask a social worker.
 There are many companies that make wigs.
-Check with your insurance company to see what, if any, of the cost will be covered.
+Check with your insurance company to see how much, if any, of the cost will be covered.